John Reardon: Hudson & Rex

-In 2019, Reardon first appeared on the Canadian hit series Hudson & Rex as recently-divorced Charlie Hudson, a detective for St. John's Police Department.
-His sidekick and fellow member of the SJPD is a K-9 dog named Rex who had lost his human partner in a case they were working.
-Charlie was the only one at the scene that was able to get Rex to step away from his partner's body, and the two formed an unbreakable bond as they began to work cases together.
-He has revealed his take on the pair's chemistry and why Charlie and Rex get along so well, "Charlie, he’s looking for some companionship since he’s on his own.
+Charlie Hudson is a recently divorced detective in the fictional St. John's Police Department.
+The real St. John's is in Newfoundland and Labrador.
+Rex is a police dog (law enforcement animal, K-9) whose human K-9 officer partner was killed as they chased a suspect.
+Hudson was the only one at the scene who was able to convince Rex to step away from his partner's body and get into a van.
+The two formed an unbreakable bond as they began to work cases together as partners.
+About their close partnership, Reardon said, "Charlie’s looking for some companionship since he’s on his own.
 Rex fills that void for him and they work really well together."
-Reardon has reprised his role as Charlie for an additional three seasons after the first season was a huge success.
-Following the finale of season 4, the hit show has since been renewed for season 5, set to premier in Fall 2022.